jacoblarock/fake_voices_xai/README.md

 over every array for standardization.

 ### Networks
 Each feature is processed separately by its own network.
-These networks are stitched together into a kind of meta-network to produce the end-classification.
+These networks are stitched together and further processed in a "terminus" network.

 ### Training and Evaluation
 Training is performed on batches of previously extracted features merged together and labelled.
-Evaluation is performed akin to training on batched of labelled features.
+Evaluation is performed akin to training on batches of labelled features.
 Because of the nature of the sliding window over every file, there will be multiple evaluation results for every sample.
 These results are averaged and filtered by a threshold to produce a final result.

 ### Note
-I have tried my best to include pydoc where it is relevant.
+I have tried my best to include docstrings where they are relevant.

 # References
 <a id="1">[1]</a>